How We Hire

 The goal of the code test is to give you an opportunity to demonstrate your approach towards problem-solving, design/complexity, and also communication.
 We don’t expect familiarity with other platforms or frameworks (background knowledge in WordPress internals is not required).

 You can take as long as you like to complete the code test, and we intentionally don’t track anything in relation to time.
 We don’t track time from Automatticians, as we trust our colleagues to make the best use of their time.
-The hiring process is no different and we trust you to do what is best for you.
+The hiring process is no different, and we trust you to do what is best for you.
 That being said, we also don’t want to take too much of your time.
-On average, we expect the code test will take no more than 10 to 20 hours, and this is done asynchronously over the course of approximately a week.
+On average, we expect the code test will take no more than a couple of days, and this is done asynchronously over the course of approximately a week.